To get the best experience while viewing this site, it is recommended that you upgrade to a modern browser version of Chrome or Firefox.

 How epididymectomy is done

 This procedure is often done on an outpatient basis.
-That means you can go home afterward.
+That means you can go home after the procedure.
 During the procedure:

 • You are given medicine to make you drowsy or fall asleep.
 You won't feel pain.

-• The surgeon makes a cut (incision) into your scrotum.
-They find the epididymis.
+• The surgeon makes a cut (incision) into your scrotum and finds the epididymis.

 • The surgeon removes part or all of the epididymis.